 - Q: DID WE RECEIVE A REPORT FROM A FINANCIAL ADVISOR CONCERNING THE TRANSACTION AND ARE THERE ANY IMPORTANT ASPECTS OF THE PROCESS OF OBTAINING THAT REPORT AND CONCLUSIONS IN THE REPORT THAT YOU SHOULD CONSIDER IN REFERRING TO THE OPINION OF OUR FINANCIAL ADVISOR? - A: Yes.
-In arriving at its determination that the sale of our videoconferencing services business is fair to, and in the best interests of our company, the board has considered a number of factors, including a fairness opinion of our financial advisor, Raymond James & Associates, Inc. There were, however, some important aspects associated with the process of obtaining the report and conclusions in the report that you should consider when considering the opinion of Raymond James & Associates, Inc., as follows: - In rendering its opinion, Raymond James & Associates, Inc. did not independently review or appraise the valuation of the liabilities to be assumed by VidCon, and accepted our management's valuation without any review of those liabilities, which liabilities represented a majority of the consideration that Raymond James & Associates, Inc. assumed would be received by us in this transaction. - In rendering its opinion, Raymond James & Associates, Inc. assumed \$11,200,000 of liabilities would be assumed in the purchase, while as of the date of this proxy statement the total liabilities associated with our videoconferencing services business are estimated at approximately \$8,000,000.
-See "Special Considerations You Should Take into Account in Deciding How to Vote on the Proposal to Sell Our Videoconferencing Services Business -- The fairness opinion does not address changes in the value of the liabilities to be assumed since the date of the opinion" on page 44. - In rendering its opinion, Raymond James & Associates, Inc. assumed that we will receive \$10,000,000 in cash, while the terms of the asset purchase agreement call for us to receive \$8,000,000 in cash at closing and an additional \$2,000,000 as contingent consideration, subject to the existence of purchase price adjustments and indemnity claims. - In rendering its opinion, Raymond James & Associates, Inc. did not adjust the \$2,000,000 of contingent consideration to account for the time value of money or the possibility that these additional amounts will not get paid.
+In arriving at its determination that the sale of our videoconferencing services business is fair to, and in the best interests of our company, the board has considered a number of factors, including an opinion of our financial advisor, Raymond James & Associates, Inc. There were, however, some important aspects associated with the process of obtaining the report and conclusions in the report that you should consider when considering the opinion of Raymond James & Associates, Inc., as follows:

-- In analyzing the fairness of the transaction, many of the valuations derived from the analyses used by Raymond James & Associates, Inc. exceeded the aggregate consideration to be received by us in the asset sale. - The great bulk of Raymond James & Associates, Inc.'s consideration in this transaction will not be paid unless this transaction is consummated.
+- In rendering its opinion, Raymond James & Associates, Inc. did not independently review or appraise the valuation of the liabilities to be assumed by VidCon, and accepted our management's valuation without any review of those liabilities, which liabilities represented a majority of the consideration that Raymond James & Associates, Inc. assumed would be received by us in this transaction. - In rendering its opinion, Raymond James & Associates, Inc. assumed \$11,200,000 of liabilities would be assumed in the purchase, while as of the date of this proxy statement the total liabilities associated with our videoconferencing services business are estimated at approximately \$8,000,000.
+See "Special Considerations You Should Take into Account in Deciding How to Vote on the Proposal to Sell Our Videoconferencing Services Business -- The opinion of our financial advisor does not address changes in the value of the liabilities to be assumed since the date of the opinion" on page 44. - In rendering its opinion, Raymond James & Associates, Inc. assumed that we will receive \$10,000,000 in cash, while the terms of the asset purchase agreement call for us to receive \$8,000,000 in cash at closing and an additional \$2,000,000 as contingent consideration, subject to the existence of purchase price adjustments and indemnity claims.
+See "Special Considerations You Should Take into Account in Deciding How to Vote on the Proposal to Sell Our Videoconferencing Services Business -- The amount of cash we receive in this transaction will vary, depending on some future contingencies, so that we may not receive all of the cash provided for in the asset purchase agreement" on page 42. - In rendering its opinion, Raymond James & Associates, Inc. did not adjust the \$2,000,000 of contingent consideration to account for the time value of money or the possibility that these additional amounts will not get paid. - In analyzing the fairness of the transaction, many of the valuations derived from the analyses used by Raymond James & Associates, Inc. exceeded the aggregate consideration to be received by us in the asset sale. - The great bulk of Raymond James & Associates, Inc.'s consideration in this transaction will not be paid unless this transaction is consummated.

-For a full description of the opinion letter that we received from Raymond James & Associates, Inc., see the section titled "Opinion of Our Financial Advisor" on page 31.
+For a full description of the opinion letter that we received from Raymond James & Associates, Inc., see the section titled "Opinion of Our Financial Advisor" on page 32.
 To review the text of this letter, see Annex B to this proxy statement.